 NumSimulJobsAllowed setting should be set based on engine configuration.
 It is risky to run many jobs at once in an environment where you have scheduled more jobs than the system has memory for.
 When the system runs out of memory all jobs will fail.

 Algorithm Group Settings

 Setting Group Setting Name Туре Description Default Value algorithm DefaultNonConformantDataHandling String {DONT_MASK, FAIL} Default algorithm behavior for Handling of Non- conformant Data patterns.
-DONT_MASK database DB2zDateFormat String Default Date String format to use for DB2 zOS if the Guiubuoo BBEEButoronnat ounig database is not using one of the pre-defined IBM MM-dd DB2 zOS Date String formats.
-Default is ISO Date String format.
+DONT_MASK

 Database Group Settings